iqbalyarkhan/old-website/content/2020-07-06--Unbounded-Knapsack.md

 That's it!
 We're done.
 Running time is $O(N*2^N)$

+### Rod cutting bottom up
-We've already seen that recursive solution is not the most efficient solution, so let's now discuss bottom-up tabular solution:
+We've seen that recursive solution is not the most efficient solution, so let's now discuss bottom-up tabular solution:

 (1) Function signature stays the same: